CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 Predictor evaluators
 --------------------

-A predictor evaluator defines a method to evaluate a predictor and any relevant configuration, e.g. k-fold cross-validation evaluation that specifies 3 folds.
+A predictor evaluator defines a method to evaluate a predictor and any relevant configuration, e.g., k-fold cross-validation evaluation that specifies 3 folds.
 Minimally, each predictor evaluator specifies a name, a set of predictor responses to evaluate and a set of metrics to compute for each response.
 Evaluator names must be unique within a single workflow (more on that `below <#execution-and-results>`__).
 Responses are specified as a set of strings, where each string corresponds to a descriptor key of a predictor output.